 This continual release of stress hormones has the body operating in the wrong physiology and functionality becomes limited.
-With repeated crashes the brain learns that certain activiites (or triggers) are dangerous and so any interaction with these activities or triggers produces a stress response.
+With repeated crashes the brain learns that certain activities (or triggers) are dangerous and so any interaction with these activities or triggers produces a stress response.
 So we have a vicious cycle.

 It’s like the body is fighting a lingering stressor and continues to be in ‘fight’ mode or ‘high alert’ even after the original trigger is gone.
 So under this high alert mode, the body begins to respond to normal stimulus as if they are dangerous.
 So people become ‘intolerant’ to exercise, movement, food, light, chemicals, sound, even standing up for some.

-So activities (or stimulus) that should be registering as normal / safe are being registered as dangerous and set off the PER.
+So activities (or stimulus) that should be registering as normal / safe are being registered as dangerous.

 The Lightning process trains people how to spot when they are going into this response and to retrain their brain and body out of this cycle.
 It’s not just a case of resting of course otherwise there would be no such thing as a bed bound person with CFS!

 Many people try to ‘manage’ their fatigue by avoiding any things that set off symptoms (eliminating food, avoiding exercise, touch, lights, sounds, people etc etc etc), and carefully manage their energy or pace them self to avoid over doing it.
 (Others just push through the fatigue and suffer the physical consequences).

-While a management approach may be a useful way to bring back an element of control and avoid the major crashes, I would say it has nothing to do with recovery and often leads to a very restricted life and risks increasing stress through the emotional stress that comes with having such a frustratingly limited life.
+While a management approach may be a useful way to bring back an element of control and avoid the major crashes, I would say it has nothing to do with actual recovery and often leads to a very restricted life.

 The management mind set can also put into place some consequences that can play a role in keeping people stuck in the state of ME/CFS.